Village of Innisfree Library Bylaw 102-17

 5.1 Library cards are non - transferable and as such may only be used by the cardholder.

 5.4 Cardholders are responsible for all library items borrowed on their card and will compensate the library for all library items damaged or lost while borrowed.
 In the case of a family membership - the cardholder of the master mempership is responsible for all library items borrowed on a family membership card.

 Loan of Library Resources

-7.1 There is a fee for overdue or damaged VIL resources.
+7.1 There is a fee for overdue or damaged VIL resources as set out in Schedule A.

-7.2 Penalty fees for overdue or damaged non-VIL resources are set out in Schedule A.
+7.2 Penalty fees for overdue or damaged Non-VIL resources are determined according to TRAC guidelines.

-7.3 A library card may be denied or revoked if the cardholder fails to satisfy the conditions prescribed above or has previously shown that he/she cannot be trusted with library resources by repeated damage to or loss of library materials.
+7.3 A library card may be denied or revoked if the cardholder fails to satisfy the conditions prescribed above or has previously shown that they cannot be trusted with library resources by repeated damage to or loss of library materials.